michaelradu/michaelradu/README.md

 - <a href="https://michaelradu.cf">Personal Website</a> 💼
 - Posting articles on <a href="https://medium.com/@miihairadu">Medium</a> 📹 ✍️
 - Publishing games on <a href="https://michaelradu.itch.io/">Itch.io</a> 🏓
--->
+I'm a **software engineer** focused on creating amazing experiences 🙌 -->